gagolews/stringx/docs/_sources/index.rst.txt

     of the internet, smartphones, social media, and other technologies and communication platforms, this is no longer the case.
-    This package replaces base R string functions with ones that fully support the Unicode standards related to natural language processing.
+    This package replaces base R string functions with ones that fully support the Unicode standards related to natural language and date-time processing.
     Thanks to `ICU <http://site.icu-project.org/>`_
     (International Components for Unicode) and
     `stringi <https://stringi.gagolewski.com/>`_,